effip24/entertainment-web-app-full/README.md

 An entertainment fullstack web app project, features movies and tv shows where user can save media to it's profile.

+- View the optimal layout for the app depending on their device's screen size
+- See hover states for all interactive elements on the page
+- Navigate between Home, Movies, TV Series, and Bookmarked Shows pages
+- Add/Remove bookmarks from all movies and TV series
+- Search for relevant shows on all pages
+- full-stack app with authentication screen (sign-up/login)

 #### Live: https://entertainment-app-effip24.netlify.app/

 #### Technologies and Techniques